wechto/paper/README.md

 ICQ: we propose a novel offline RL algorithm, named Implicit Constraint Q-learning (ICQ), which effectively alleviates the extrapolation error by only trusting the state-action pairs given in the dataset for value estimation.

+:curly_loop: [Offline Model-based Adaptable Policy Learning](https://openreview.net/pdf?id=lrdXc17jm6) :+1: :fire: :volcano:

+MAPLE tries to model all possible transition dynamics in the out-of-support regions.
+Then an Adaptable policy is learned to be aware of each case to adapt its behavior to reach optimal performance.

 :curly_loop: [Batch Reinforcement Learning with Hyperparameter Gradients](http://ailab.kaist.ac.kr/papers/pdfs/LLVKK2020.pdf) :+1: :fire: :volcano: :fire: